downson-lang/downson/SPECIFICATION.md

       * ignore the first key,
       * ignore the second key.

   However, regardless of the exact behaviour, an *interpretation error* must be emitted.

 </details>

 ##### Key metadata

-The key metadata includes (strictly in this order)
+The key metadata is constructed as follows:

+  * *link destionation* (strictly in this order, separated by `:` (colon) characters)
       * the mandatory binding direction of the key, which can be either `left` or `right`,
       * optionally whether the key introduces a new nested object or not,
+  * *link title*
       * an optional key alias.

-The fields must be separated by `:` (colon) characters.

 The exact syntax is as follows: